TL;DR:

 What Monthly Benefits Are Available?

-• The Department of Veterans Affairs increases compensation available depending on disability rating
+Veterans with a service-connected disability rating of 30% or higher may qualify for various monthly benefits.
+The Department of Veterans Affairs increases compensation available depending on disability rating.
+These benefits include:

-• Education (Chapter 35)provides up to 36 months of full-time or equivalent VA education benefits to spouses and children of most 100% service-connected disabled Veterans.
 Benefits include Dependents’ Educational Assistance (DEA), Marine Gunnery Sergeant John David Fry Scholarship, and the Montgomery GI Bill.
-They can help pay for programs like:

 • College program